 Where Do Bed Bugs Come From?

 Bed bugs are found all over the world and can infest anywhere, regardless of how clean your home or business is.
-They aren’t attracted to dirt or food but rather to warmth, carbon dioxide, and human blood—their main source of food.
-These elusive pests hide in electronics, box springs, and stuffed toys, making them notoriously hard to get rid of once they settle in.
+They aren’t attracted to dirt or food but rather to warmth, carbon dioxide, and human blood—their main source of food, known as a blood meal.
+These elusive pests hide in electronics, box springs, bed frames, and stuffed toys, making them notoriously hard to get rid of once they settle in.

 In the UK, bed bug infestations are most commonly linked to travel and used household items.
 When you travel, bedbugs get inspired to take their own holiday, crawling into your suitcase, clothing, or personal belongings, spreading them long distances.
-Buying used furniture, especially mattresses, sofas, or box springs, without proper inspection can also introduce bed bugs into your home.
+Buying used furniturecond hand goods, especially mattresses, sofas, or box springs, without proper inspection can also introduce bed bugs into your home.

 Once inside, bed bugs nest in clever hiding spots, like loose wallpaper, mattress seams, and upholstered surfaces, only coming out at night to feed.
+Adult bed bugs, including the different life stages from nymphs to mature adults, prefer to feed on the human body, especially exposed areas of skin while sleeping.
 In apartment buildings, they can crawl through small cracks, electrical outlets, and pipes, spreading between rooms and creating a big bed bug problem.

 Here’s a look at the common places bed bugs come from in the United Kingdom.